Asbestos Symptoms and Treatment / Tipos de tratamiento de asbesto

 Non-malignant asbestos illnesses include:

-- Asbestosis, a chronic lung disease caused by breathing in asbestos fibers.
+- La Asbestosis, a chronic lung disease caused by breathing in asbestos fibers.

 - Placas pleurales, which are fiber deposits that form in the linings of the ribcage and diaphragm.
 While pleural plaques do not always cause noticeable respiratory problems, some patients have a “grating” feeling when they breathe.

-- Pleural effusions, or “water in the lungs.”
+- Efusiones pleurales, or “water in the lungs.”
 This common condition can cause chest pain and difficulty breathing.
 In some rare cases, patients may have up to 4 liters of excess fluid around their chest and lungs

 - Enfermedad Pulmonar Obstructiva Crónica (EPOC), a condition involving constriction of the airways and difficulty or discomfort breathing.